-In September 2004, the Authority implemented a program to finance single family mortgage loans on which interest only will be payable for seven years and which will thereafter be fully amortized over the remainder of the 30-year term of the mortgage loan (each an "Interest Only Mortgage Loan").
+In September 2004, the Authority implemented a program to finance single family mortgage loans on which interest only will be payable for seven years and which will thereafter be fully amortized over the remainder of the 30year term of the mortgage loan (each an "Interest Only Mortgage Loan").
 The interest rate on each such Interest Only Mortgage Loan is fixed during its term.
 The maximum principal amount of each Interest Only Mortgage Loan is 100% of the lesser of sales price or appraised value.
 Interest Only Mortgage Loans are Self-Insured Mortgage Loans.
 Effective April 1, 2008, the Authority suspended the financing of Interest Only Mortgage Loans.
 No assurance can be given whether the Authority will recommence the financing of Interest Only Mortgage Loans in the future.
-The Authority has been making restructuring offers to all mortgagors of Interest Only Mortgage Loans which are scheduled to commence principal payments in 2011, which is the first year that any Interest Only Mortgage Loans are scheduled to commence principal payments.
-Such restructuring offers, if accepted by the mortgagors, modify their Interest Only Mortgage Loans and result in Level Payment Mortgage Loans with new full 30 year terms.
-The Authority anticipates offering similar restructuring on Interest Only Mortgage Loans that are scheduled to commence principal payments after 2011.
+The Authority made restructuring offers to all mortgagors of Interest Only Mortgage Loans which were scheduled to commence principal payments in 2011, which was the first year that any Interest Only Mortgage Loans were scheduled to commence principal payments.
+Such restructuring offers, if accepted by the mortgagors, modified their Interest Only Mortgage Loans and resulted in Level Payment Mortgage Loans with new full 30 year terms.
+As of June 30, 2012, substantially all of the \$1.3 million of outstanding principal balance of Interest Only Mortgage Loans which were scheduled to commence principal payments in 2011 had been restructured.
+The Authority has offered and anticipates continuing to offer, on a case-by-case basis, similar restructuring on Interest Only Mortgage Loans that are scheduled to commence principal payments after 2011.
 The approximate outstanding principal balance (in millions of dollars) of Interest Only Mortgage Loans scheduled to commence principal payments are shown below by calendar year in which such principal payments will commence:

 Year Outstanding Principal Balance

-2011 \$ 1.3

-2012 191.4
+2012 \$118.3

-2013 253.2
+2013 226.7

-2014 188.7
+2014 173.0

-2015 22.4
+2015 19.4

-Total \$657.0
+Total \$537.4